Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

 }
 ```
 ## 8. VPC Peering
-I have set up my VPC and its subnets, managed traffic using route tables, created EC2 servers in the public and private subnet and used NACLs and Security Groups to secure my network and resources.
-Now, I want to create another VPC.
-This VPC can be used for redundancy by putting it and its resources in a different availability zone or it can serve as a completely new network with its own infrastructure and resources.

-I want VPC 2 to communicate with my Main VPC using VPC Peering.
 VPC Peering offers direct communication between VPCs, through the use of their private IP addresses.
 This is much more secure than sending traffic from a VPC, to the Internet, and then to the other VPC.

 - Main VPC: 10.0.0.0/16 (10.0.0.0 - 10.0.0.255.255)
 - VPC 2: 10.1.0.0/16 (10.1.0.0 - 10.1.255.255)